|Archives HomeContact Us||Close window

 Paul J. Sachs died on February 18, 1965.

 The processed Paul J. Sachs Correspondence is contained in one 2.5" document box and include typed copies of correspondence to and from Paul J. Sachs.
 They range from September 9, 1926 through October 27, 1952, and include correspondence with such personalities as Jere Abbott, Frederick Allen, Alfred H. Barr, Jr., Allen Blackburn, Jr., Theodore Bowie, Stephen C. Clark, Mrs. W. Murray Crane, Frank Crowninshield, A. Conger Goodyear, Abby Aldrich Rockefeller, Nelson A. Rockefeller, Arthur Sachs, Monroe Wheeler and John H. Whitney.
 (213 items on 329 sheets).

 The records are open for research and contain no restricted materials.

-The Paul J. Sachs Papers are the physical property of The Museum of Modern Art.
+The Paul J. Sachs Correspondence is the physical property of The Museum of Modern Art.
 Literary rights, including copyright belong to the authors or their legal heirs and assigns.
 Rights to work produced during the normal course of Museum business resides with The Museum of Modern Art.
 For further information, and to obtain permission to publish or reproduce, contact the Museum Archivist.

 For related collections see also Alfred H. Barr, Jr. Personal Papers Series 1.
 Personal correspondence and Series 16.
 Miscellaneous within the Museum Archives; Abby Aldrich Rockefeller Archives, Rockefeller Archives Center, Pocantico, NY; The Fogg Art Museum Archives, Harvard University (Cambridge, MA 01238).